cirrith/Recipes/Recipes/Main Dishes/Cauliflower Wings.md

 ## Directions

-1. Preheat oven to 375°
+1. Preheat oven to 375°.

-2. In large bowl mix flour and spices
+2. In large bowl mix flour and spices.

-3. Mix in buttermilk, should be thick
+3. Mix in buttermilk, should be thick.

-4. Add cauliflower to flour mix and mix till coated
+4. Add cauliflower to flour mix and mix till coated.

-5. Place cauliflower on parchment paper lined baking sheet
+5. Place cauliflower on parchment paper lined baking sheet.

-6. Bake for 20 min, flip then bake another 20 min
+6. Bake for 20 min, flip then bake another 20 min.

-7. Mix butter and sauce and shake combine with cooked cauliflower
+7. Mix butter and sauce and shake combine with cooked cauliflower.

 ## Notes